 How Drones Can Be Used in Construction Projects

 Drones can offer unprecedented aerial images of a project site, much more accurate and realistic than aerial photographs.
-Many construction sites are using drones, and I will explain the legal risk and challenges in subsequent paragraphs, for surveying, mapping and to create 3D renderings of a project.
+Many construction sites are using drones, and we will explain the legal risk and challenges in subsequent paragraphs, for surveying, mapping and to create 3D renderings of a project.
 Not only as surveying tools, but drones are also now used as a marketing tool, as they can record the actual progress and conditions of a project during a specific moment, presenting those images to potential clients, investors, and/or lending institutions.

 Drones Used as Inspection Tools